 Dental Implants and Infection

 Chronic heart conditions also put you at a higher risk of developing infections after surgery.
 However, if you have a chronic health condition, you will likely be given antibiotics before your surgery.

 Those with the following medical history or conditions will require antibiotics before surgery:

 - those with a high risk of bacterial endocarditis

 - immunocompromised individuals taking corticosteroids or radiation therapy

 You will likely continue taking antibiotics for several days after your surgery in order to prevent infection.

 Certain health conditions will delay healing as compared to a person with no prior health conditions.

 Older patients tend to have other conditions or comorbidities that may delay the healing process following surgery.
-And medications they may be taking for these conditions may also delay healing after dental implantation.
+Some medications can also delay healing after dental implantation.
 For example, long-term corticosteroid therapy can delay healing.

 Smoking can also delay healing after oral surgery.